DAMSlabUMBC/Pub-Sub-Privacy/README.md

 # Pub-Sub-Privacy

-Pub-Sub-Privacy is a customized MQTT broker (Eclipse Mosquitto) that explores enabling GDPR compliance in MQTT through the use of plugins.
-In this project we extend the Mosquitto broker to handle GDPR rights in the context of how they can be applied in MQTT.
+Built in GDPR compliance in a MQTT broker

 ## Description